CH1KY/CH1KY/README.md

 </div>

 ### 💼 Interests:
-- 🌐 **Pentesting and Security:** Focused on evaluating system and network security. aaaa
+- 🌐 **Pentesting and Security:** Focused on evaluating system and network security.
 - 🐍 **Python:** Scripting for automation and data analysis.
 - 📄 **LaTeX:** Creating technical and academic documents with high typographical quality.
 - 💻 **Operating Systems:** Experience in Linux and Windows environments.